 - Acquire ecologically sensitive land through donation, bequest or purchase

 - Manage our properties to retain and restore their ecological integrity

 - Assist private landowners to manage and protect their own properties

 We are independent, dedicated, provincial in scope and fuelled by the passion of Islanders for their beautiful island landscape.

-Prince Edward Island has set a target for natural areas protection of 7% of the land or 86,000 acres by 2020.
+Prince Edward Island has set a target for natural areas protection of 10% of the land and be the first province in Canada to reach net zero.
 We are just over halfway to that target and much work remains to be done!

 A network of natural spaces connected by wildlife corridors will include important habitats like:

 - Upland hardwood forest, the traditional Maritime Acadian or Wapan’ekati forest